DIY Custom Closet: IKEA Kallax Hack

 Closet Mural

 A little while ago I posted about murals for kids rooms that do not need a fine art degree… and this mural was simple, but time consuming.
 It requires a streak of the perfectionist and a bit of patience, but it does not require any special skills.
 You don’t need to paint a mural behind your DIY custom closet, but if you’re going to go custom… go all the way, right?
-My friend Jillian, from heyjilliankirby.com, recommended sealing the masking tape with the background paint, to get extra crispy lines on the mural.
+For extra crispy lines, seal the masking tape with the background paint, before painting over with your color.
 I tried with and without this extra step, and I can confirm it is 100% worth that little extra time.
 If you’re painting smooth walls, you’re probably OK, but with textured walls, that coat of paint fills the gaps beneath the tape, preventing edge bleeding.
 If you can’t quite face a complex pattern, how about a bold feature color as a backdrop to your closet?

 So… to prevent babbling instructions on the mural and the IKEA Kallax hack, I made a video: